-ARTICLE 48. - Where employees must be paid temporary disability benefits, pay for national holidays, public holidays and weekly rest days which coincide with the duration of temporary disability shall be remunerated, in proportion to the criterion of temporary disability, by the social security institutions or funds making such payments.
+ARTICLE 48 - Employees must be paid temporary disability benefits, national holidays, public holidays, and weekly rest days that coincide with the duration of temporary disability shall be remunerated, in proportion to the criterion of temporary disability, by the social security institutions or funds making such payments.

-The disability compensation paid by the Social Insurance Organisation due to sickness shall be deducted from the wage paid to the salaried employee remunerated on a monthly basis.
+The disability compensation paid by the Social Insurance Organization due to sickness shall be deducted from the wage paid to the salaried employee remunerated on a monthly basis.

 - Holiday pay in respect of the remuneration method

-ARTICLE 49. - Holiday pay of an employee is the daily amount in proportion to the total sum of the days he has worked.
+ARTICLE 49 - The holiday pay is the daily amount in proportion to the total sum of the days the employee has worked.

-Holiday pay of an employee working at a piece or job rate or on a percentage basis shall be calculated by dividing his total earnings within a pay period by the number of days he has worked during that period.
+The holiday pay of an employee working at a piece or job rate or on a percentage basis shall be calculated by dividing their total earnings within a pay period by the number of days he has worked during that period.

-The holiday pay of an employee working on an hourly basis is 7.5 times his hourly rate.
+The holiday pay of an employee working on an hourly basis is 7.5 times their hourly rate.

 - Payments not included in holiday pay

-ARTICLE 50. - The following payments shall not be considered for the purpose of calculating payments in respect of national or public holidays or weekly rest days: overtime and incentive premiums, the wages paid to permanent employees when they are employed outside normal working hours in preparatory, complementary or cleaning operations; and fringe benefits.
+ARTICLE 50 - The following payments shall not be considered for calculating payments in respect of national or public holidays or weekly rest days: overtime and incentive premiums, the wages paid to permanent employees when they are employed outside normal working hours in preparatory, complementary, or cleaning operations; and fringe benefits.

 - Percentage wages

-The employer or his representative is under the obligation to produce documentary evidence that, upon receiving these sums of money, he has apportioned the exact amounts to his employees without deduction.
+The employer or their representative is under the obligation to produce documentary evidence that, upon receiving these sums of money, he has apportioned the exact amounts to their employees without deduction.

-Provisions shall be made in a regulation, to be prepared by the Ministry of Labour and Social Security for the principles and rates to be observed in the apportionment of sums collected by means of percentage additions among the employees according to the nature of the jobs performed.
+Provisions shall be made in a regulation prepared by the Ministry of Labour and Social Security for the principles and rates to be observed in the apportionment of sums collected by means of percentage additions among the employees according to the nature of the jobs performed.

 - Documenting percentage payments

-ARTICLE 52. - In establishments where the percentage wage method is practised, the employer is under the obligation to submit a document showing the general total of each account slip to an employee representative elected by the employees from amongst themselves.
+ARTICLE 52 - In establishments where the percentage wage method is practiced, the employer is obligated to submit a document showing the general total of each account slip to an employee representative elected by the employees from amongst themselves.
 The form and application methods of such documents shall be indicated in employment contracts or collective agreements.